adam-greer/blog/content/posts/2023-HuntressCTF-MFAtigue.md

 ![](/2023-HuntressCTF/mfa2.png)

 I confirmed the credentials work as I was presented with a `Send Push Notification`.
-Based on the challenge title `MFAtigue`, I decided to spam the Send Push Notificaiton button, hoping the user would be annoyed and approve one of the requests.
+Based on the challenge title `MFAtigue`, I decided to spam the Send Push Notification button, hoping the user would be annoyed and approve one of the requests.

 After a few attempts, I was presented with the flag: `flag{9b896a677de35d7dfa715a05c25ef89e}`